Rocky Mountain Rangers: Kiska

-In 1943 the 1st Battalion, then part of the 13th Canadian Infantry Brigade, sailed from Vancouver Island to the American base on the island of Adak in the Aleutian Island chain where the battalion underwent specialized training for the assault on the Japanese-occupied island of Kiska.
+In 1943 the 1st Battalion, then part of the 13th Canadian Infantry Brigade, sailed from Vancouver Island to the US base on the island of Adak in the Aleutian Island chain, where the battalion underwent specialized training for the assault on the Japanese-occupied island of Kiska.
 The Rocky Mountain Rangers formed the core of the 16th Canadian Combat Team for the assault on Kiska.
 The force sailed from Adak on 13 August for a scheduled assault on Kiska two days later.
 As it was, the Japanese had abandoned the island several days before under the cover of fog and darkness, leaving a cannon which was later brought back to Vernon Military Camp.
-The Rangers remained on the island until the middle of January 1944, unfortunately losing an officer and several men to booby traps and friendly fire.
+The Rangers remained on the island until the middle of January 1944, losing an officer and several men to booby traps and friendly fire.
 This operation is commemorated every year with the unit's Christmas dinner being designated as Kiska dinner.